atuline/Arduino-Sampling/README.md

 **Date:** March, 2019

+**Updated:** April, 2020

 This repository contains several examples of A/D conversion of audio input using:

 - Arduino Nano
 - Sparkfun ADMP401 MEMS microphone

+In April, 2020, I added a .pdf file containing the results of my testing of various microphones.

 Various routines also utilize the following libraries: